 Somewhere in this era, myself and a couple of my cronies half-jokingly formed a group called "Muinet" (MERITSS Underground Information Network - pronounced MOY-NET), which was allegedly in response to the goody-goodies of "Coinnet" (Common Information Network - pronounced COY-NET), a group of eggheads who were basically the mystery-shrouded high priests of the University's computer facilities and whom we generally despised and resented.
 This is of course completely irrelevent to all but a handful of people, but it does explain where the brand name Muinet came from (if you were wondering at all).

-Later in 1985 I left the U of M (or was asked to leave, depending on whom you want to believe) and started work for a local software company called Green Valley Publishing (later redubbed Share Data).
+Later in 1985, I left the U of M (or was asked to leave, depending on whom you want to believe) and started work for a local software company called Green Valley Publishing (later redubbed Share Data).
 This was near the beginning of the home computer boom when the Apple II, Commodore and Atari computers were quite popular and people were looking for any kind of easy-to-use software to justify the money they'd blown on their seemingly useless hardware.
-We cranked out a line of cheap software for sale at massive retailers like Target and made a ton of money (well, I didn't, but the president of the company drove around in a limo, so somebody must have).
-For one of my projects, I ported Angmar over to the Apple II in 6502 assembly language (renamed "Angbar" to stave off the ravening hordes of Tolkien Enterprises and appease the ten cent lawyer we kept on staff).
+We cranked out a line of cheap "Load & Go" software for sale at massive retailers like Target and made a ton of money (well, I didn't, but the president of the company drove around in a limo, so somebody must have).
+For one of my projects, I ported Angmar over to the Apple II in 6502 assembly language (renamed "Angbar" to stave off the ravening legal hordes over at Tolkien Enterprises and appease the ten cent lawyer we kept on staff).
 I forget how many different releases there were, but I do recall that one of them was called "Elfhelm's Bane".
 I think at one point I received a 15 cent royalty check for my efforts (which I still have someplace).

 So, get this, I kept a journal of my experiences during the creation of what would eventually become the Muinet BBS.
 And here they are (wiseguy comments as I type this in are embedded in brackets ):

 11/18/89 - I decide to get out of the MCBA due to growing dissatisfaction with other members of the group.
 Also, I am restless to get on with other interests.
 Comics have begun to get tiresome and dealing with comic retailers is getting to be unbelievably tiresome.
-I elect to pursue my dream of a multi-user BBS featuring Angmar.
+I elect to pursue my dream of a multiuser BBS featuring Angmar.

 11/19/89 - I decide to purchase an Olivetti PC through the employee purchase program at ISC.
 Discussions with Smithee yield the fact that the M300 PC would fill my needs nicely and is relatively inexpensive.
 Smithee informs me that Xenix is the way to go.
 I must check out how one orders Xenix for these Olivetti systems since it is not listed as an option in the memo from finance.